Slowpoke079/Public-Writeups/Injection-box_TryHackMe/Injection_TryHackMe_Writeup.md

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/1.png)

 - The page trows an error, you do not know if the injection worked.
+- What we do know however, is that the webapp did not handle the input correctly.
+Normally a webapp would return a "no results are found for your search "carrot"" kind of reply.
+Instead the webapp didn't know how to handle this and "trew an error".
+This could in turn be an indicator for command injection.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Injection-box_TryHackMe/Pictures/2.png)